How do I set up secrets (API keys) and environment variables in Modal for production deployments?

 algolia_secret = modal.Secret.from_name("algolia-secret")

-# These will be available as environment variables
+# Secrets are now available as environment variables

 api_key = os.environ["API_KEY"]